Thermal imaging cameras available for residents to borrow !

-- Have paid a security deposit cheque of £200 which is returned when the camera package is returned complete and undamaged.
+- Have paid a security deposit of £200 which is returned when the camera package is returned complete and undamaged.

 The loan of the camera is free.
 However, Transition St Albans does suggest a minimum voluntary donation of £10.
 Transition St Albans is a not for profit organisation run by volunteers.

 Booking a training session or to borrow one of the cameras